Cooking Ingredient Glossary

 Tips: Be sure to purchase fresh blanched almonds.
 Old or rancid blanched almonds taste terrible.

-Where to find it: Blanched almonds can be purchased at most major grocery stores, natural food stores, through a co-op, or online.
+Where to find it: Blanched almonds can be purchased at most major grocery stores, natural food stores, or online.

 How to blanch your own almonds –